The Loneliness of Sonia and Sunny

 The Loneliness of Sonia and Sunny is a 2025 novel by Kiran Desai.
-With the narrative taking place mostly between 1996 and 2002, the novel tells the story of Sonia and Sunny, both Indian immigrants to the United States, who have a chance encounter on a train in India.
-The meeting leads to a romance between the two young characters.
+With the narrative taking place mostly between 1996 and 2002, the novel tells the story of Sonia and Sunny, both Indian, one a student in Vermont, and the other a recent graduate from Columbia planning to immigrate to the United States, whose families are long acquainted before they first encounter one another on a train in India.
+The meeting leads to an extended romance between the two young characters through the thrum and churn of the post colonial world.

 The novel was shortlisted for the 2025 Booker Prize.
 The judges described the novel as an epic of love and family, spanning generations and countries, that is the most "ambitious and accomplished" work by Desai.

 Narrative

 Sonia is an aspiring novelist who has just completed her college studies in Vermont.
 She moves to New York City to be closer to her boyfriend, who is a much older accomplished artist.
 The relationship soon becomes dysfunctional and Sonia leaves him, returning to her family in India.

-Sunny is a young journalist from New York City who works as a copy editor for the Associated Press.
+Sunny is a young journalist living in New York City who works as a copy editor for the Associated Press.
 He has an American girlfriend.
 He moved to the United States to flee his overbearing mother.
 The two know of each other, as each of their grandparents had tried to arrange a marriage between them a few years earlier, believing both were single.

 When Sunny travels back to India to visit his grandparents, he and Sonia meet on an overnight train and a budding relationship forms between them, which soon blossoms into a romance.